Stock market today: Nasdaq nears all-time high as Wall Street's record madness continues - ExBulletin

 Conditions are calm on the markets, with yields also fluctuating relatively little on the bond market.
 The next big event for the market could be Tuesday's update on US inflation, which economists expect to return below the 3% level.

-Meanwhile, Diamondback Energy soared 10.3% after announcing plans to buy Endeavor Energy Resources in a deal valued at about $26 billion, including Endeavors' debt.
+Waiting for, Diamondback Energy soared 10.3% after announcing it would buy Endeavor Energy Resources in a deal valued at about $26 billion, including Endeavors' debt.
 Diamondback is using both cash and stock to pay for the purchase of the privately held exploration and production company.

 Trimble rose 3% after the technology provider reported higher profits and revenue for the latest quarter than analysts expected.
 The company, whose products are used in the construction, mapping and other industries, overcame an earlier loss after also giving 2024 revenue forecasts that fell short of Wall Street estimates.